AlvinY4/react-portfolio/README.md

 ## Description

-For this weeks assignment I created a new Portfolio using REACT and bootstrap.
-Feel free to check it out by clicking the link below!
+I have created a profile homepage that includes some of the biggest web developing project I have contributed to.
+Feel free to click on the link below and check it out!

 ## Screenshot